 If you have been trained in CPR and feel confident using your skills, you should give chest compressions with rescue breaths in an emergency.
 If you are not completely confident with your First Aid skills, attempt hands-only CPR instead.

-Enrol in a First Aid Class today and start saving lives.
+Enrol in a first aid course and obtain a CPR certificate to start saving lives.